core-wg/href/draft-ietf-core-href.md

 * `[0, null, []]`: leaves the path alone but unsets the query and the fragment

 (Full) CRIs that do not correspond to a valid URI are not valid on their own, and cannot be used.
-Normatively they are characterized by the {{cri-to-uri}} process producing a valid and syntax-normalized URI.
+Normatively they are characterized by the {{cri-to-uri}} process not producing a valid and syntax-normalized URI.
 For easier understanding, they are listed here:

 * CRIs (and CRI references) containing a path component "." or "..".